dominikzorgnotti/tce-demo-appliance/README.md

 This appliance will enable you to quickly go from zero to Kubernetes in less than 1hr with just an SSH client and a web browser!

 ## What's Included:
-- Tanzu Kubernetes Grid (TKG) CLI
+- Tanzu CLI
-- Kubectl CLI
+- Kubectl